-When a pop-up drain stopper in a sink or bathtub stops working, how do you fix it?
-This expert guide shows how drain stoppers work and how to fix a pop-up stopper.
+When a pop-up drain stopper in a sink or bathtub doesn’t work, how do you fix it?
+This expert guide shows how drain stoppers work and how to fix them when they don’t.

 Bathroom sink pop-ups are raised and lowered with a lift knob or lever, usually located on or near the faucet body.
 The knob or lever is connected to a lift rod that is fastened in many cases to a flat, slotted bar called a “clevis.”

 The flat, slotted clevis is connected by a small spring clip to a pivot rod–and–ball assembly—a rod that runs through a rubber pivot ball and slopes slightly upward to the tailpiece of the stopper.
 This rod pushes the stopper up or lets it drop down into the drain body.

 The lever operates a lift linkage that pulls on a spring.
-The spring pulls a rocker arm that raises and lowers the stopper (see the illustration).
+The spring pulls a rocker arm that raises and lowers the stopper (see the illustration above).

 It is usually very simple to pull out the stopper and rocker arm linkage.

 Click here to buy pop-up drain stoppers online.

 An old-style bathtub pop-up is raised or lowered with a lever at the tub’s overflow plate.

 It’s easy to remove a tub stopper to check it for mechanical problems or blockage.
 You’ll encounter a couple of different types of bathtub pop-ups: old-style mechanisms like the one shown in our illustration above, and newer spring-loaded pop-ups.

 1. Simply grip the stopper body and pull it out of the drain along with the hinged rocker arm.